 Many of our members find it a vital therapy for relieving fatigue and other symptoms and slowing the progression of MS. We never refuse therapy for people with MS but suggest a donation towards the costs.

-In 2022, 4976 High Dosage Oxygen Therapy sessions were provided, with 318 individuals benefitting from these sessions.
-183 members used the 2 ambient oxygen stations.
+In 2023, 2283 High Dosage Oxygen Therapy sessions were provided, with 302 individuals benefitting from 5380 sessions overall.

 Individual Therapies